sebw/blog-old.wains.be/2006/2006-05-03-issues-with-iptables-and-frox-ftp-transparent-proxy.md

 Now, connecting to a FTP server through frox should work :-)

-If you run a RedHat based system, running "service iptables restart" will get rid of the ip_conntrack_ftp module, you should tweak the init file (/etc/init.d/iptables) to force the module like this :
+If you run a Red Hat based system, running "service iptables restart" will get rid of the ip_conntrack_ftp module, you should tweak the init file (/etc/init.d/iptables) to force the module like this :